michael-milette/moodle-local_contact/README.md

 Answer: This plugin is not suitable for any form whose data should not end up in an email inbox.
 For example, Moodle natively supports several excellent types of forms processors such as Feedback, Survey and Database.
 Unless your e-commerce solution involves low volume semi-manual process, this could be better handled by applications designed with this in mind.
 Signing up for mailing list subscriptions should be done through a service such as Aweber, Constant Contact, MailChimp and other similar services.

 Note: The mention of any 3rd party product is not meant as an endorsement or recommendation.
 They are simply provided as examples.

+**Question: How can I make the form only available to logged-in users?**

+Answer: To only display your form for logged-in users, ensure that it is on a Moodle page that is only viewable by logged-in users.
+User access to pages and blocks is controlled by Moodle, not by this plugin.
+With that in mind, if you don't include a name and email address field in your form, only registered users who are logged-in to the Moodle site will be able to submit the form.

+**Question: Why is the name and/or email address I entered in a form getting changed when submitted?**

+Answer: This only happens if a user is logged in.
+In this case, their registered first and last name and email address will be used instead of the name and email address entered in a form.

 **Other questions**